Negotiator by trade.

 What happens if something happens to Jan?

 Take the scorecard.
 Three minutes.
-You get a personalised view of what a Growth Engine would do for your practice.
+You get a personalised view of what an AI growth system would do for your business.